 3.4 Languages that use the Telugu script

-The script is also used for ten other languages viz., Gondi, Koya, Konda, Kuvi, Kolavar or Kolami, Yerukala, Banjara or Lambadi, Savara or Sora, Adivasi Odiya and also Sanskrit.
-Particularly with reference to these, except for Sanskrit, primary school text books, some reading material and dictionaries are recently published for these languages in this script.
+The script is also used for ten other languages:Gondi, Koya, Konda, Kuvi, Kolavar or Kolami, Yerukala, Banjara or Lambadi, Savara or Sora, Adivasi Odiya and also Sanskrit. , Primary school text books, some reading material and dictionaries for these languages (except for Sanskrit )have recently been published in this script.